RegnerM2015/scENDO_scOVAR_2020/scATAC-seq Processing Scripts/README.md

 # scATAC-seq Processing Scripts

+IMPORTANT NOTE: Please ignore the comments in the body of the code as these comments may no longer be relevant.

 ### /Full_Cohort/Patients1-11_scATAC-seq.R
 1. Preprocessing & QC
 1. Feature selection, dimension reduction and label transfering using scRNA-seq cell type subcluster labels